List of current NHL captains and alternate captains: Captains

-Twenty-four of the thirty-two NHL teams currently have a captain.
-The eight teams without a captain are the Anaheim Ducks, Arizona Coyotes, Calgary Flames, Philadelphia Flyers, Seattle Kraken, St. Louis Blues, Vancouver Canucks and Winnipeg Jets.
-Of the twenty-four captains, nineteen of them have been with their team for their entire career.
+Thirty of the thirty-two NHL teams currently have a captain.
+The two teams without a captain are the Boston Bruins and the San Jose Sharks.
+Twenty-two of the thirty captains have been with their team for their entire career.
 The current longest-tenured captain in the league is Sidney Crosby of the Pittsburgh Penguins, who has served in that role since May 31, 2007.

 Alternate captains

-Thirty of the thirty-two NHL teams have named at least the regulation two alternate captains (the exception being the Columbus Blue Jackets and Detroit Red Wings).
-Of the eighty-two alternate captains, forty-seven of them have been with their team for their entire NHL career.
+All thirty-two NHL teams have named at least the regulation two alternate captains.
+Of the eighty-seven alternate captains, forty-six of them have been with their team for their entire NHL career.
 Teams that have named more than the regulation two alternate captains (or three in the case of teams without a captain) are required to rotate the two (or three) "A"s between those players by methods of their choosing.
-The current longest-tenured alternate captain in the league is Evgeni Malkin of the Pittsburgh Penguins who has served in that role since 2008.
+The current longest-tenured alternate captain in the league is Evgeni Malkin of the Pittsburgh Penguins, who has served in that role since 2008.